 When it comes to a manicure, gel nails are by far the best option in terms of durability.
-They resist the chips and loss of shine unlike your average paint job.
+They resist the chips and loss of shine, unlike your average paint job.
 A good one can last as long as three weeks.
 In a nutshell: they're what everyone wants from a manicure.
 However, regular gel manis in-salon can leave you and your bank balance on bad terms.
-So, a DIY gel nail kit could be the way to go if you’re in need of a little pick-me-up.
+So, a DIY gel nail kits could be the way to go if you’re in need of a little pick-me-up.

 But how do you get that perma-shine effect without the expertise of a technician?
-You can opt for a gel topcoat or gel nail polish, which tend to be thicker in consistency and more hardwearing than your average polish.
+You can opt for a gel topcoat or gel nail polish, which tends to be thicker in consistency and more hardwearing than your average polish.
 Or, you can invest in an LED kit for a pro mani at home like the popular Mylee Gel LED Kit, or the Le Mini Macaron Gel Manicure Set.
 We asked session manicurist, Jenni Draper gel manicure-lover and beauty blogger Josie Fear of Fashion Mumblr for all their top tips.

-The gel manicure do's and don'ts:
+The gel manicure dos and don'ts

 DO: ‘Give yourself enough time to neatly paint your nails before applying a gel top coat.
 There's nothing worse than having messily painted nails for 2 weeks.
 Also, make sure you give enough drying time (at least 30 mins, but overnight is best) before applying the gel topcoat, otherwise it will go bubbly.’